MikeyBurkman/mongo-queue/README.md

 * Automatic cleanup of completed records
 * Ability to skip a record so it'll processed again later
 * Ability to fail a record immediately so it won't be retried
+* Hook to reset records that have failed previously

 ## Example